Combinatorial Knot Theory and the Jones Polynomial

 Experience mandates that one should look at these finite type invariants on their own grounds.
-Here is what happens: It follows from the difference equation of Figure~\ref{vs} that if $G$ represents of graph embedding with $n$ nodes and $V$ has type $n,$ , then $V_G$ is independent of the embedding of $G$ in three dimensional space.
-For diagrams this means that when $V$ has type $n$ and $G$ has $n$ nodes, then $V_G$ is independent of switching the crossings in the diagram $G.$ The evaluation of $V_G$ depends only on the graphical structure of $G$ defined by its nodes.
-It depends only on the structure of the chord diagram associated with $G$ that we define below.\\
+Here is what happens: It follows from the difference equation of Figure~\ref{vs} that if $G$ represents a graph embedding with $n$ nodes and $V$ has type $n,$ then $V_G$ is independent of the embedding of $G$ in three dimensional space.
+For diagrams this means that when $V$ has type $n$ and $G$ has $n$ nodes, then $V_G$ is independent of switching the crossings in the diagram $G.$ For an example of this result, see Figure~\ref{chord} where we illustrate a diagram with two nodes.
+If we were computing a Vassiliev invariant of type 2, then the difference between the evaluation of the diagram shown in the figure and the one obtained by switching the crossing would be the value of the 3-noded diagram also shown in the figure.
+An invariant of type two will vanish on the 3-noded diagram.
+Hence the evaluation of the 2-noded embedding is independent of switching its crossings.
+The evaluation of $V_G$ depends only on the graphical structure of $G$ defined by its nodes.
+It depends only on the structure of the chord diagram associated with $G$ that we define below.